TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Methods

-where $R(\cdot,\cdot)$ is a normalized cross correlation function.
-This loss function helps predicted sequences to mimic label sequences by calculating difference between the auto-correlation of the label sequences and cross-correlation between label and predicted sequences.
-Therefore, the label and prediction have similar temporal dynamics regardless of phase shifting and uniform amplification.
+where $R(\cdot,\cdot)$ is a normalized cross-correlation function.
+This loss function helps predicted sequences mimic label sequences by calculating the difference between the autocorrelation of the label sequences and the cross-correlation between the label and predicted sequences.
+Therefore, the label and prediction have similar temporal dynamics, regardless of phase shifting or uniform amplification.